usatales.com

 Martin Luther King Jr.’s grave lies at the center of King Center, where the eternal flame shines brightly.

-6. Things to Know Before Planning a Visit to Martin Luther King Jr. National Historical Park
+6. Things to Know Before Visiting to Martin Luther King Jr. National Historical Park

 Here are some of the things you need to know before planning a visit to Martin Luther King Jr. National Historical Park: